Bader Al-Kharafi: Career

 After graduation, Al-Kharafi joined Kuwait Petroleum Corporation (KPC).
 He joined M.A & Al-Kharafi group in 2002 and started working as a Coordination Engineer.
 He currently holds senior management positions at Gulf Bank of Kuwait, Foulath Holding, Diamond International Motors, and Gulf Cable & Electrical Industries.

 After the death of his father, Nasser Al-Kharafi, he assumed the directorship of the Al Kharafi groups' executive committee in 2012.

 In early 2014, he joined the Middle East Advisory Board of Coutts.
 In the same year, Zain KSA, a subsidiary of Zain Group appointed Al-Kharafi as its Vice Chairman.

 In 2017, Al-Kharafi became the CEO of Zain Group, replacing the Scott Gegenheimer.

 In February 2019, he became the Chairman of the Board of the Executive Committee and a member of the Board of Nomination and Remuneration Committee of Boursa Kuwait, the country's stock exchange.

-In September 2019, BNK Automotive owned by Al-Kharafi signed a new Volvo agency agreement in Kuwait making BNK Automotive the exclusive importer for Volvo Cars into Kuwait.
-In November 2019, Al-Kharafi acquired a controlling stake in Gulf Cable by purchasing 29 percent of the company's shares reported to be worth around US$500 million.
+In September 2019, BNK Automotive, owned by Al-Kharafi, entered into a new agency agreement with Volvo, making it the exclusive importer of Volvo Cars in Kuwait.
+In November 2019, Al-Kharafi acquired a controlling interest in Gulf Cable, securing 29 percent of the company's shares in a deal valued at approximately US$500 million.